 In general, it does not matter who the initiating party is in a divorce proceeding.
 It is the court’s view that each party is entitled to a fair result no matter who commences the action.

 What is a collaborative divorce?

 In the collaborative divorce process, both parties to the divorce action agree to make a good faith effort to resolve all issues on their own with the assistance of their attorneys and without putting any issues of their divorce before the court.
 The collaborative process is often used by individuals who wish to minimize conflict, protect their children from the harm litigation can cause, and preserve a respectful working relationship after the divorce process is over.
 Under this process both parties must use attorneys who are members of the Collaborative Law Institute to handle their divorce.
 The parties and attorneys sign a Participation Agreement at the beginning of the case whereby they agree to proceed through the collaborative process, cooperatively exchange financial information, and maintain confidentiality.
 If at any point during the process it is determined that the case cannot be resolved without litigation, both attorneys must withdraw from the case, and the parties must hire new counsel to represent them or proceed pro se (without counsel).
-Thomas Tuft is a member of the Collaborative Law Institute and a has experience working within the collaborative divorce process.
+Dan O’Connell is a member of the Collaborative Law Institute and a has experience working within the collaborative divorce process.

 What is divorce mediation?